kuerk/tgram/README.md

 # tgram
-This is study project for build personal Telagram App
+This is study project for build personal Telegram App